suchturbo/Object-detection-code/index.md

 # Final Milestone
 My final milestone is the increased reliability and accuracy of my robot.
 But, unfortunately in the middle of developing my final project my rasberry pi stopped working.
 I had to waste 3 days trying to find a new rasberry pi and finally when I got it it took more time trying to set it up again.
 Fortunately, I got it working using the old code I had on my broken rasberry pi and I finished my main project.
-I increaased the accuracy and even added more objects that it could detect like the chair.
+I increased the accuracy and even added more objects that it could detect like the chair.
+Hopefully one day I wil be able to use the knowledge I gained from this programming in the real world.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/k7kFMKFyNmw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>